BigCommerce vs Shopify Plus

 Shopify maintains a library of more than 1,500 professionally-built apps — roughly six times more than BigCommerce — all of which are designed to minimize dependency on developers.
 The Shopify App Store offers a wide array of solutions, from marketing, sales, social media, shipping, inventory, and even supply-chain management.

-At first, navigating all those apps can feel overwhelming — an embarrassment of riches on our end.
-But that’s where guidance with a dedicated Launch Engineer during setup and an ongoing one-on-one relationship with your Merchant Success Manager pay off.
-Rather than make the choices alone, both experts can lead you into our growing ecosystem based on your unique needs and goals.
+At first, navigating all those apps can feel overwhelming – an embarrassment of riches on our end.
+But that’s where guidance with a dedicated Launch Engineer during setup and an ongoing relationship with the Merchant Success team pays off.
+Rather than make the choices alone, both can lead you into our growing ecosystem based on your unique needs and goals.

 All told, BigCommerce vs Shopify Plus is a decision that must align with where your business is and where it wants to go.